 - 1. First Offense: the student will be warned verbally by the instructor to turn off the cell phone or electronic device or by appropriate administrative personnel at distance sites.
 The instructor will make a notation of the infraction. - 2.
-Second Offense: the student will be asked to leave the class period for the day and will receive zeros for any work done in class on that day; a student receiving instruction through remote connection at an off-campus site will be required to attend the class face to face in Borger from this class date forward. - 3.
-Third Offense: the student will be administratively withdrawn from the class in which the infraction occurred and will receive no refund for the class.
+Second Offense: the student will be asked to leave the class period for the day and will receive zeros for any work done in class on that day; a student receiving instruction through remote connection at an off-campus site will be required to attend the class face to face in Borger from this class date forward.

 Students should leave the college's main number with an appropriate contact in case of an emergency.
-Borger: (806) 457-4200, ext.
-0 or 886-5047 after hours